kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 itself does not manage pods).
 Then, the pods are leaking and remain running.

-In order to avoid the risk of pods leaking between the controllers when changing value of the `managed-by` label, we make the label immutable (see also [label mutability](#label-mutability)).
+In order to avoid the risk of pods leaking between the controllers when changing value of the `managed-by` label, we make the label immutable (allow to be added on Job creation, but fail requests trying to update its value, see also [label mutability](#label-mutability)).

 However, the question remains if we can make the label mutable when the job is